marionegroponzi/devbook/src/azure.md

   ##[endgroup]
   ```

-- Use pipeline parameters in bash
+- How to use pipeline parameters and read them in a bash script
   ```
   parameters:
   - name: publish